tarsqi/ttk/docs/notes/python3.md

 **Big issues**:

 - When running the tests there are a lot of fails.
-- When running on Python 2.7, any non-asci character now breaks, check whether this was always the case and if not where it came in.
-This was NOT always the case, the error was introduced in the commit asociated with section 4.4 (string handling).
+- When running on Python 2.7, any non-asci character now breaks, this was NOT always the case, the error was introduced in the commit asociated with section 4.4 (string handling).

 Looking at the second big issue...

 Checked out commit c378f68 (the first one that gave the error, established experimentally) and got the diff with HEAD~1.
 Then split the diff of commit into 40 patches, one for each file.
 Apply patches 1-16 gave no trouble.
-Then we had patch 17:
+Then we have patch 17:

 ```diff
 diff --git a/docmodel/main.py b/docmodel/main.py